kytos/kytos/README.rst

 Keep in mind that it need to be run as root - or with a user granted with the necessary permissions, such as to open a socket on port 6633.

-*Kyco* default setup also deploy our set of Core Network Applications (*NApps*).
-For more information regarding NApps, please visit the section :ref:`kyco-napps-management` under the :ref:`kyco-administrator-guide` and also the `Kytos Core NApps Documentation <http://docs.kytos.io/kyco-core-napps>`__.

-.. note:: Besides starting *Kyco*, if you wish to use our web based interface you will need to start a webserver to serve the this interface.
+.. note:: Besides starting *Kytos*, if you wish to use our web based interface you will need to start a webserver to serve the this interface.
 See more at:
   `Kytos Admin UI page <https://github.com/kytos/kytos-admin-ui>`__.
 On the future this it will be installed automatically.
 Sorry about that.

 .. |Experimental| image:: https://img.shields.io/badge/stability-experimental-orange.svg
 .. |Openflow| image:: https://img.shields.io/badge/Openflow-1.0.0-brightgreen.svg